xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

    This is a known issue with gcj which raises an exception when it reaches an unknown character or one it cannot convert.
-Add useJvmCharsetConverters=true to your connection string to force character conversion outside of the gcj libraries, or try a different JDK.
+Add useJvmCharsetConverters=true to your connection login to force character conversion outside of the gcj libraries, or try a different JDK.